richardgaywood/paydata.org/content/houserules/matrix/houserules/decks.md

 * decrease to ((Deck Rating) / 2) slots?
 * add a few more impactful ones?
 * add a one-shot +2 dice boosts that burn out after use? (like trinkets) (deckers craft these with Software in downtime?)

+### Hacking programs

+* **Chaff**: any attempt to Trace Icon against the persona will be inaccurate by (1d6 * 10) metres; if the direction matters, use the scatter rules.
+This also applies to the tracing that happens after convergence from GOD.

 ## Agents